PeterCxy/shadowsocks-auto-redir.sh/README.md

 __NOTE: This script does nothing to resolve DNS poisoning.
 If your network is subject to DNS poisoning, an anti-poisoning DNS server should be used or set up.__

+For `OpenRC` users, remember to process your configuration files with the following:

+    sudo ./install-openrc.sh config

+You can explore the script to see what it does.
+After reading the script you'll know why I recommend using `1081` as the local port.

 Updating
 ---